📜 Syllabus

 Unit 2: Playing with Physics

-Using physics, math, and other game engine tools to design environments and mechanics for interactive gameplay.
+Using physics, math, gamepad mapping tools to design environments and mechanics for interactive gameplay.

 Project 2: Ball Game Remix